Lauqnan14/DeezSpoTag/README.md

 4. Supports conversion/transcoding flows where configured.
 5. Organizes output into your library structure.
 6. Allows manual tagging and lyrics editing
+7. Sync artist's avatar, background art and background information from Spotify to your preferred media server

 ---